Vitols999/QMS-WIKI/DeveloperTranslate.md

 ## HOWTO enable/disable source translations extraction #
 We now have the ability to choose when to update (extract) the translations from the sources files within CMake.
-It's controlled by the `UPDATE_TRANSLATIONS` CMake command line option.
+It's controlled by the `UPDATE_TRANSLATIONS` CMake commandline option.
 It defaults to `OFF`.
 Translations are always compiled (.ts to .qm)

-To update the translations just set the CMake command line option `UPDATE_TRANSLATIONS` to `ON`.
+To update the translations just set the CMake commandline option `UPDATE_TRANSLATIONS` to `ON`.
 E.g.:
 ```cmake
 cmake -DUPDATE_TRANSLATIONS=ON ..
 make